310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha, you should be talking more about how I *shouldn’t* be running in the corridors.
-But it makes sense that you didn’t, considering you used to be a problem child, too… Wait, this conversation is going nooowhere.
+But it makes sense that you didn’t, considering you used to be a troublemaker, too… Wait, this conversation is going nooowhere.

 I’m truly sorry!
 My bad, it’s just that it’s aaalways fun talking to you!
 I could go on for hours about pointless stuff!